Overview

 Sticky Consumer Price Index

 Measures the annualized percent change in the flexible price index, which measures prices that change relatively frequently (less food and energy).
-This meausure can a forerunner of changes in the more stable measures of inflation and also of increased economic activity.
+This measure can a forerunner of changes in the more stable measures of inflation and also of increased economic activity.

 copy